Parking sector publishes code of practice for private land

 Both the BPA and IPC are trade associations accredited by the DVLA to run schemes that enable member companies to obtain vehicle keeper data in order to collect unpaid parking charge notices issued on private land.
 This procedure was set up when the use of wheel clamping on private land was banned under the Protection of Freedoms Act 2012.

-The trade associations currently provide separate adjudication services to which drivers who want to lodge appeal a parking charge.
+The trade associations currently provide separate adjudication services for drivers who want to lodge an appeal against a parking charge.
 These services will remain separate under the sector code.

 A Private Members Bill, proposed by Sir Greg Knight MP, that enabled the introduction of a legislation-backed code of conduct gained cross-party and support and received Royal Assent in March 2019.